 - * Underage Possession of Alcohol While Driving

-Defense of each of these requires the detailed knowledge of the relevant laws and the commitment to the client.
-McCranie Law Firm dedicates itself to the defense of our clients driving privileges!
+Defense of each of these requires the detailed knowledge of the relevant laws and a never-ending commitment to the client.
+The George McCranie Law Firm dedicates itself to the defense of our clients driving privileges!

-If at the time of your arrest you refuse to submit to the states official breath, blood or urine test, the officer will issue an Administrative License Suspension (ALS) DDS form 1205.
+If at the time of your arrest you refuse to submit to the state’s official breath, blood or urine test, the officer will issue an Administrative License Suspension (ALS) DS form 1205.
 The ALS is separate from the DUI charge.
-The ALS may suspend your license or privilege to drive without possibility of a permit.
+The ALS may suspend your license or privilege to drive without the possibility of a limited permit.
+This means that it is HARD suspension with no way to legally drive.

-When I represent you, I will pursue all avenues to see that this does not severely impact your employment, education or family.
+When we represent you, we will pursue all avenues to see that this does not severely impact your employment, education or family.
 The circumstances of your charges may allow a limited driving permit, allowing you to drive to work, school, college, or to receive medical care, etc.

 Or we may have grounds to appeal the suspension.